QuiltMC/rfcs/structure/0054-quilt-kotlin-team.md

 The Quilt Kotlin Team will be responsible for reviewing pull requests, designating new modules, developing, and maintaining QKL.
-It falls under RFC 0018 (Technical Teams), and will follow the same standards definedin the RFC
+It falls under RFC 0018 (Technical Teams), and will follow the same standards defined in the RFC

 ## Drawbacks